 Insurance Coverage for Car Theft

 Most auto insurance policies cover car theft under comprehensive coverage and will reimburse you for the appraised value of your car, assuming it is not returned, or for damage that was done to the car as a result of the theft.
 Any parts that were stolen, such as your car stereo, may also be covered—provided they were permanently installed or attached to the vehicle.
+However, if you owe more on your car than it’s worth, you may want to consider gap insurance.
+This can help cover the difference between what your vehicle was worth when it was damaged and what you still owe on it.
+Essentially, it fills in the payment gap for you.

-Statistically, vehicle thefts have been trending downward since their peak in 1991, which NICB credits to technology, law enforcement efforts and the creation of anti-theft organizations whose mission is to combat auto theft.
+Statistically, vehicle thefts have been trending downward since their peak in 1991, which NICB credits to technology, law enforcement efforts and the creation of anti-theft organizations whose mission is to combat auto theft

 But thieves are always finding new ways to adapt and hone their craft.
 Your preventive efforts can deter them and help ensure that your car remains safely in your possession.